Browse Deployment & Clients

 Enabling Dynamic WAN decouples the Relay from the WAN IP after adoption.
 Traffic is still associated with the site for logging.

 Since the Relay normally inherits the WAN’s policy as a default for unconfigured subnets, you must pick a fallback policy when Dynamic WAN is on.
-Turn on the Dynamic WAN switch and select a Dynamic WAN Policy from the dropdown.
+Click the Relay’s card to open Edit Relay, turn on the Dynamic WAN toggle, and select a Dynamic WAN policy from the dropdown that appears.

 Local forwarders

 Tell the Relay where to send queries for internal domains (Active Directory, internal apps, etc.).
-In the Local Forwarders subtab:
+On the site’s Local Forwarding tab:

 - Enter the local domain name (e.g.